 BABBLING “The capture of light in this piece is spectacular.
 The artist edited each element in the landscape to include only what was necessary to convey the reflected light on the rocks and water, and the lively movement of the stream.
 Clean, confident mark-making also nicely conveyed varying textures and contributed to a strong sense of energy throughout the painting.”

-~ Barbara Jaenicke, Juror of Selection, Pastel Society of New Hampshire, 15th Annual National Juried Exhibition “It’s Pastel”
+~ Barbara Jaenicke, Juror of Selection, Pastel Society of New Hampshire, 15th Annual National Juried Exhibition, “It’s Pastel”

 SPRING FURY “This powerful pastel grabs you from across the room and pulls you in, demanding that you do more than just “look;” you are invited to viscerally experience all it offers as if you are right there at the falls.
 You can almost hear the roaring falls and feel the glowing sun.
 There is a clear focal point with an unfolding array of other worthy attractions to discover along the way.
 Allison has captured the vibrant movement and relentless energy of the cascading water but also creates a gentle harmony with the grounded strength of the sunlit rocks.
 Edges, light, color, temperature, and textures are masterfully crafted together to distill a complex scene into an evocative story.
 All the creative and skillful techniques combine seamlessly to make this a painting worth revisiting for years.”